-Key audit matters 2022 2021 Recoverability of □ □ □ intercompany debt Materiality Financial statements as a whole £200,000 (2021: £140,000) based on 1% (2021: 1%) c turnover
+Key audit matters 2023 2022 Recoverability of ✓ ✓ iamounts owed by group undertakings Materiality Financial statements as a whole £220,000 (2022: £200,000) based on 1% (2022: 1%) of revenue

 An overview of the scope of our audit

 Our audit was scoped by obtaining an understanding of the Company and its environment, including the system of internal control, and assessing the risks of material misstatement in the financial statements.
 We also addressed the risk of management override of internal controls, including assessing whether there was evidence of bias by the Directors that may have represented a risk of material misstatement.